top of page

 Negotiate and Close

-You may talk about pricing with different kinds of stakeholders under very different conditions.
+Negotiation conversations take many forms.
+You might have several over the course of a single deal, each with different stakeholders.
 Customize your approach to the stakeholder and the situation.
 Here are some examples:

 • Early conversation with a manager: Curious about pricing structure, not empowered to make deals.
 Don’t make bold offers, just provide general information.